richpersaud/test1/summit2016.md

 ### Registration

 There is no fee for attendance, but space is limited.
 To reserve a seat, please email persaur at gmail dot com, including your first name, last name and organizational affiliation.
+Building security will check identification against the list of registered attendees.

 ### Location

-The event will take place at [Intel Federal](https://goo.gl/maps/hqaSDhDshx62), 4100 Monument Corner Drive, Suite 540, Fairfax, VA 22030.
+The event will take place at [Intel Corporation](https://goo.gl/maps/hqaSDhDshx62), 4100 Monument Corner Drive, Suite 540, Fairfax, VA 22030.

 ### Presentation Agenda: Tuesday 7 June, 2016